JGN1/labMoviesApp/README.md

 +      <Route path="/actors/profile/:id" element={<ActorDetailsPage/>} />
 +      <Route path="/actors/popular" element={<PopularActorsPage/>} />

 Actor Details page includes biography of Actor, photos of actor, and filmography section showing films and movies they are known for.
-Created actoreFilmCard component for displaying actors.
+Created actorFilmCard component for displaying actors.
 This includes CardActionArea which links to Actor Details screen.
 Navigation to Actor Details screen can also be carried out through More Info button.
 Actors Details screen is protected route so user needs to be logged in to access.

 The filmography section includes film cards that have complex interaction (found this ability in MUI documentation).
 +   Clicking on chevron at bottom expands card to show overview.
 +   Click on image links to movie details page to see film details.
 +   Used <CardActionArea> combined with <Link> to allow user click on image of film on moviecard to go to movies details page.

 Filmography includes combined credits i.e. films and tv shows actor has starred in.
-The actorFilmography and actorFilmCard components were added to facilitate this.
+Had to add some additional logic for displaying titles as different field names used for movies and TV series in TMDB API.
+The actorFilmography and actorFilmCard components were added to facilitate displaying the combined credit results.

 > New Popular Actors page.
 Multipage pagination, new Actor card components.
 Picture has CardActionArea, so user can either click picture or 'More Info' button to get to Actor Details Screen.